Bette Davis: 1930–1936: Early years in Hollywood

 Carl Laemmle, the head of Universal Studios, considered terminating Davis's employment, but cinematographer Karl Freund told him she had "lovely eyes" and would be suitable for Bad Sister (1931), in which she subsequently made her film debut.
 Her nervousness was compounded when she overheard the chief of production, Carl Laemmle, Jr., comment to another executive that she had "about as much sex appeal as Slim Summerville", one of the film's male co-stars.
 The film was not a success, and her next role in Seed (1931) was too brief to attract attention.

 Universal Studios renewed her contract for three months, and she appeared in a small role in Waterloo Bridge (1931), before being lent to Columbia Pictures for The Menace, and to Capital Films for Hell's House (all 1932).
 After one year, and six unsuccessful films, Laemmle elected not to renew her contract.

 Davis was preparing to return to New York when actor George Arliss chose Davis for the lead female role in the Warner Bros. picture The Man Who Played God (1932).
 For the rest of her life, Davis credited him with helping her achieve her "break" in Hollywood.
 The Saturday Evening Post wrote, "She is not only beautiful, but she bubbles with charm", and compared her to Constance Bennett and Olive Borden.
-Warner Bros. signed her to a five-year contract, and she remained with the studio for the next 18 years.
+Warner Bros. signed her to a seven-year contract, yet she remained with the studio for the next 18 years.

 Davis's first marriage was to Harmon Oscar Nelson on August 18, 1932, in Yuma, Arizona.
 Their marriage was scrutinized by the press; his $100 a week earnings ($ per week in dollars) compared unfavorably with Davis's reported $1,000 a week income ($ per week in dollars).
 Davis addressed the issue in an interview, pointing out that many Hollywood wives earned more than their husbands, but the situation proved difficult for Nelson, who refused to allow Davis to purchase a house until he could afford to pay for it himself.
 Nelson was able to enforce his wishes because, at the time, the husband had the management and control of the community property, which included the wife's earnings, and the wife could not obtain credit without her husband's consent.
 Davis had two abortions during the marriage, each at Nelson's insistence.

 Davis played Helen Bauer in the 1933 pre-Code drama Ex-Lady alongside Gene Raymond.
 However, the film was overshadowed by fellow actress Joan Crawford's divorce from her first husband, Douglas Fairbanks Jr., leading to its failure at the box office.
 Though Crawford had no malicious intent toward Davis, Davis was nonetheless angered by this turn of events, which led her to resent Crawford and began a lifelong feud between the two actresses.